-The Group did not conclude netting agreement in the reporting period.
+The Group did not conclude netting agreements used in the scope of credit risk mitigation within the reporting period.

 In order for an asset to be accepted as collateral for a loan it is necessary for that asset to fulfil the provisions of the NBR regulations, EU regulations, as well the national, legal and internal requirements.
 In that perspective an asset must be valuated to determine the market value and the Bank's accepted value beforehand.